Don Johnson (sports executive): Newfoundland hockey career

 Johnson was elected president of the Newfoundland Amateur Hockey Association (NAHA) in 1966 and wanted to expand minor ice hockey as one of its permanent programs.
 He expected that the NAHA could join the Canadian Amateur Hockey Association (CAHA) within five years if the terms of affiliation were acceptable, and that it could be admitted independent of and equal to the Maritime Amateur Hockey Association.
 He sought for the CAHA to accommodate more NAHA requests than in previous offers of affiliation, which included the NAHA keeping regulations which allowed a paid player-coach and the occasional professional player on a roster.
 The NAHA also wanted its senior league to have shorter playoffs for the Allan Cup instead of an interlocking schedule with teams from the Maritimes.

 In May 1966, Johnson reached an agreement with CAHA president Lionel Fleury who accepted the NAHA as a branch member for the 1966–67 season.
 Johnson stated that despite Newfoundland becoming Canada's tenth province in 1949, the NAHA took 17 years to affiliate with the CAHA "through lack of information, misinterpretation of correspondence and other factors".
+Johnson wrote that Newfoundlanders were reluctant to give up their old ways, but the time had come to join the CAHA as an independent branch.

+In 1969, when the CAHA debated participation at the Ice Hockey World Championships, Johnson argued in favour of withdrawing when denied permission to use professionals.
+He felt that pure amateur international competition was a thing of the past, and that it would force European nations to negotiate competing against Canada's best players.